Abstract

 The test of a fair harness: each self-hosted score should land on its managed twin.
 It does, on both axes.

-• Extraction: Qwen3-VL commercial-degraded identical to the decimal (83.7 / 83.7), medical-degraded within noise (95.0 vs 94.7).
-Llama-4-Scout (exact same weights) matches on both vision axes — med-deg 84.6 vs 84.7, com-deg 72.3 vs 71.7.
+• Extraction: Qwen3-VL identical to the decimal on both degraded tiers (medical 97.9 / 97.9, commercial 83.7 / 83.7).
+Llama-4-Scout (the identical checkpoint) matches on both vision axes: med-deg 91.3 vs 91.3, com-deg 72.3 vs 71.7.

 Substrate-invariance holds.
 Same weights → same quality regardless of who serves them.